ian-p-mcpherson/thematic-random-starts/README.md

 A loadout consists of one perk, one or two thematic wands, an appropriate potion or two, and a snazzy robe color scheme to tie it all together.

+An ingame options menu can be accessed to customize your experience at "Options > Mod settings > Thematic Random Starts".

 Please leave comments, ideas, or balance suggestions in the discussion tab in the steam workshop via the link below.

 # To Install